aicage-dev/marketing/posts/discord-opencode.md

 aicage opencode
 ```

-Then just press Enter / OK in the two config screens and it will start OpenCode in a container as if it were running on the host.
+Then press Enter / OK through the two config screens and OpenCode starts in a container as if it were on the host.

 If you want clipboard support, enable the clipboard option on the first config screen.
-It only shows up on Linux hosts.
-After that, press OK through the second screen and OpenCode starts in the container with host clipboard access wired through.
+That option only shows up on Linux hosts.

 Repo: https://github.com/aicage/aicage

 Feedback welcome, especially from people using OpenCode this way.